 Selling on Facebook works quite similarly selling on Craigslist.
 However, since you get to see the Facebook profiles of the people you are selling to, you can get a better feel for them before you make a deal.
 That makes it a bit less frightening.

 The downside is that you have to join specific groups and won’t reach as large of a market with one post.
-You have to invest time in hunting for buyers.
+You have to invest time into hunting for buyers.

 If you’re planning on selling for the long term and not just to clear out your basement, then creating your own website can be a great decision.
 The startup expenses are often high, and you may need to learn a thing or two about code and SEO, but it has enormous advantages.